HSF/hsf.github.io/_gsocproposals/2022/proposal_MLMAPPER.md

 ## Test

-Please use this link to access the test for this project.
-Tests will be published in March.
+Please use [this link](https://drive.google.com/file/d/1QoxSdeL0JOqJJKCea75AwIyaujIV8gxB/view?usp=sharing) to access the test for this project.

 ## Requirements
 Python, previous experience in Machine Learning.